Purpose – Activity: Create a Vision Board

 Download the Vision Board template and begin thinking about what you want.

 Download the Goal Chart at Choosing Goals and watch the video.
-List words for what you want to CREATE and actions you will DO to make it happen.
-Write the CREATE words on the coffee cup ring and the DO words on the crystal ball.
-Or you can make word clouds at wordclouds.com or worditout.com.
-Then choose one important goal in each life area (Mind, Body, Heart, and Soul) to write on the Vision Board template.
-Also consider including the following ideas.
+List words for what you want to CREATE in each life area and actions you will DO to make it happen.
+Choose one important goal in each life area (Mind, Body, Heart, and Soul) to write on the Vision Board template.
+Ask yourself:

 What is Your “Just Cause?”